Newark Light Rail: Bloomfield extension

 On June 22, 2002, the Newark City Subway was extended to the suburbs of Belleville and Bloomfield along what had been the former Erie Railroad Orange Branch, now under Norfolk Southern ownership.
+The extension was built to accommodate a new vehicle maintenance facility for the system's new light-rail vehicles.
 New stations were opened at Silver Lake and Grove Street, and the Heller Parkway and Franklin Avenue stations were combined into a new Branch Brook Park station.
 The loop at Franklin Avenue was removed, since the new vehicles are bidirectional, unlike the old PCCs.
-A new loop, however, is in place at the Grove Street facility.
+A new loop, however, is in place at the Grove Street maintenance facility.
 All the street crossings on the extension are at-grade.

-Shared-track operation

-The original agreement gave sole operating privileges to Norfolk Southern between 11 pm and 5 am daily, but a new agreement allows passenger service to operate at all hours, with late-night service commencing on January 8, 2005.
-In exchange, Norfolk Southern can now operate during all off-peak hours, when passenger trains are infrequent.
+The original agreement gave sole operating privileges to Norfolk Southern between 11 pm and 5 am daily, but a new agreement allowed passenger service to operate at all hours, with late-night service commencing on January 8, 2005.
+In exchange, Norfolk Southern was allowed to operate during all off-peak hours, when passenger trains are infrequent.
+Norfolk Southern has since ended freight service along the tracks, leaving the NLR as the sole user.